ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : The connection should only attempt to migrate between different paths when the original path is lost or becomes unusable.
 The actual thresholds to declare a path unusable are implementation specific.

 Interactive:
 : The connection should attempt to use multiple paths in parallel in order to minimize loss and delay.
-The actual strategy is implementation specific, but should not exceed the capacity provided by the best of the available paths.
+The actual strategy is implementation specific.

 Aggregate:
 : The connection should attempt to use multiple paths in parallel in order to maximize bandwidth and possibly overcome bandwidth limitations of the individual paths.
 The actual strategy is implementation specific.